FreeBSD manual

 values of Perl wrappers for C library functions doesn't change.

-the copy in a mortal scalar, like so:
+in a mortal scalar, like so

 Problematic System Interfaces